microsoft/code-with-engineering-playbook/agile-development/team-agreements/team-manifesto/readme.md

 CSE teams work with a new development team in each customer engagement which requires a phase of introduction & knowledge transfer before starting an engagement.

-Completion of this phase of ice-breakers and discussions around the standards takes time however also required to start increasing the learning curve of the new team.
+Completion of this phase of ice-breakers and discussions around the standards takes time, but is required to start increasing the learning curve of the new team.

 A team manifesto is a soft contract among team members which summarizes the basic principles and values of the team and aiming to provide a consensus about expectations from each team member in order to deliver high quality output at the end of each engagement.